 So what is my advice for winning a painting competition?
 This may sound obvious, but my advice is to work on improving your work first.
 Only reasonably good work will win a top prize.
 There is no getting around that.
 The good news though, is that it does not have to be technically perfect to win.
 You don’t have to produce a highly refined painting with a tremendous amount of detail to win.
 And it does not have to be technically perfect. .
 Here are a two key pointers that will get your painting noticed:

 - Visual Music – Make sure the work has strong Visual Music.
 This is the key to great paintings that I spend a lot of time working with my students on.
 It is the single most important thing that will get your work noticed.
 You have to have a great underlying abstract plan to any representational painting if you want it to really make an impression on your viewers.
 You can do this with a strong Notan or a great color harmony.
 But without this abstract design, or Visual Music as I like to call it, your painting just won’t stand out from the rest of the paintings in order to win.

 - Visual Poetry – Some emotional content is essential.
 You need to affect your viewer at an emotional level.
 I call this the Visual Poetry of a painting.
 In order to achieve this you need to capture some kind of feeling in your work – usually how you feel towards your subject.
 It can be as simple as just capturing the mood of a particular place and time.
 For example by using soft edges to capture the mood of a foggy landscape.

-You can learn more about these two ideas in our Guide to Critiquing Art
+You can learn more about my Visual Music & Poetry® model in my Guide to Critiquing Art